-Last, but far from least, using accounting software can help you prepare reports for investors.
+Last, but not least, using accounting software can help you prepare reports for investors.
 When you have clear and concise financial data at your fingertips, it’s easy for potential investors to get a snapshot of your business activities and decide if they want to invest in your business or not.

 But what makes an accounting software product worth using?
 How much should you expect to pay?
-We’ll answer these questions and many more as we dig into the details of these six companies.
+We’ll answer these questions and many more as we dig into the details of these companies.

 However, there are some downsides as well.
 Wave isn’t a great choice for businesses with expansion plans, as it doesn’t offer paid tiers to upgrade to.
 That means you’re stuck with its less-desirable aspects, including foreign transaction fees and a limited supply of reporting capabilities.
-Furthermore, the lack of live customer support can be a real problem if you encounter any trouble.
+Furthermore, the lack of live customer support can be a problem if you encounter any trouble.

 Wave truly is free for people who don’t use the payment processing application.
 If you’re curious, here are the pricing breakdowns for that aspect of Wave: